New research shows that sleep affects language development and memory processing in babies

 Sleep plays a crucial role in children’s overall development and is a pressing concern for many parents.
 A healthy infant sleep schedule can reduce symptoms of depression in mothers, which can affect the general well-being of babies.
 The positive benefits of sleeping through the night are well documented and include increased emotional regulation, attention, memory, executive function, and, most recently, language development.

-Recent research at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany, showed that infants can associate meanings to words far sooner than previously thought, and sleep played a significant role in securing these connections.
+Recent research showed that infants can associate meanings to words far sooner than previously thought, and sleep played a significant role in securing these connections.

 Scientists showed make-believe objects to infants between six and eight months old and assigned made-up words, such as zuser and bofel, to the objects.
 Imaginary names were used to eliminate the possibility of babies having prior knowledge of the words or items.